Arthur Ray Law Offices logo

 The firm offers both Chapter 7 bankruptcy (debt liquidation and discharge) and Chapter 13 bankruptcy (debt reorganization through a 3-5 year payment plan).
 Chapter 13 services specifically address foreclosure prevention, mortgage arrears catch-up, vehicle repossession recovery, payday loan and title loan resolution, wage garnishment stops, and tax debt management.
 Chapter 7 services target elimination of unsecured debts including credit cards, medical bills, and payday loans.
 A notable offering is free bankruptcy petition preparation—the firm will prepare the complete legal filing document at no charge so clients can review specific outcomes before committing.

-What distinguishes this firm is the zero upfront fee structure for most Chapter 13 cases (fees paid through the repayment plan), combined with the free petition preparation policy.
+What distinguishes this firm is the no listed upfront fee structure for most Chapter 13 cases (fees paid through the repayment plan), combined with the free petition preparation policy.
 The practice emphasizes client autonomy, explicitly stating that clients can review the completed petition and decide whether to proceed without obligation or pressure.
 The firm also emphasizes convenience factors: free parking, ground-floor office location, and regular appearance at the local bankruptcy court.

 The practice appears legitimate and established, with specific local credentials (Western District of Tennessee Bankruptcy Court at 200 Jefferson Ave), a physical office address, dual phone lines for new and existing clients, and attorney bio emphasizing decades of experience.
 However, clients should note that bankruptcy is a complex legal process requiring careful consideration, and while free petition preparation is valuable, it does not substitute for thorough personal financial review and professional advice tailored to individual circumstances.